SAP-samples/btp-events-to-business-actions-framework/scenarios/Integration-with-AWS/IoTSiteWise/README.md

 The following steps depicts the information flow across systems:

-(1) Event is triggered from AWS IoT SiteWise.

-(2) and (3) The sensor data from AWS IoT SiteWise is dumped into the Amazon S3 bucket.

-(4a) AWS Lambda is a serverless function, which will orchestrate the process of detecting a stream contains any alerts related to failure or warnings, and then the inference result is passed to SAP Integration Suite, Advanced Event Mesh.

-(4b) AWS secrets manager is used to store credentials, these are used by the lambda function to provide payload to SAP Integration Suite, Advanced Event Mesh.

-(5), (6) Event-to-Business-Action framework(extension app) processor module's endpoint is subscribed to SAP Integration Suite, Advanced Event Mesh, hence receives this event.
+(1) An application administrator logs into SAP BTP Extension application based on Events to Business Actions Framework via SAP Build Work Zone, advanced edition, to configure the business rules/decisions and the business actions that needs to be triggered in the business systems.

+(2) AWS IoT SiteWise Edge at the factory captures the equipment parameters like vibration, temperature and forwars it to AWS IoT SiteWise which then dumps these events into Amazon S3, which triggers an AWS Lambda function that runs inference using Amazon Rekognition’s PPE detection model to identify missing safety gear, and if any safety violation is detected, it publishes an event to the SAP Integration Suite, Advanced Event Mesh.

+(3) As the processor module's (part of the Events-to-Business-Action framework) subscribes to Advanced event mesh, the event is received.

-(7) Event-to-Business-Action framework(extension app) processor module leverages the Business Rules capability of SAP Build Process Automation to derive business action (for example, In this scenario, Plant Maintenance Notification creation in SAP S/4HANA system) based on certain characteristics of incoming event.
+(4) Processor module (part of the Events-to-Business-Action framework) leverages the Decisions capability of SAP Build Process Automation to derive business action (for example, purchase order requisition creation in SAP S/4HANA) based on certain characteristics of incoming event.

-(8a), (8b) Event-to-Business-Action framework(extension app) calls Amazon Bedrock LLM model using Gen AI hub to generate summary of the event.

-(9), (10), (11) Event-to-Business-Action framework (extension app) processor module triggers the defined action in the SAP S/4HANA system by using the SAP Destination Service and SAP Private Link Service.

-For more information, see Set Up Connectivity Between SAP BTP and SAP S/4HANA Using SAP Private Link Service page.
+(5) The defined action is triggered in SAP S/4HANA using the SAP Destination service and SAP Connectivity service leveraging cloud connector setup.
+In case SAP S/4HANA and SAP BTP are on same hyperscaler, communication with SAP S/4HANA happens via SAP Private Link service.

 ## Requirements